 Your Hosts, The Inn and The Neighborhood

 YOUR HOSTS - Your hosts are Warren and Elena Roché and their five home-schooled children.
 Warren is a retired studio musician who took up a second career designing and building houses.
 For most of his adult life he has lived in Topanga.
-Elena is a plein air artist who paints California landscapes and domestic garden as well as wild flowers.
+Elena is a plein air artist who paints California landscapes and domestic garden and wild flowers.
 Her paintings grace the walls of the Inn and some are offered for sale.
 Warren and Elena's five young children help run the Inn.
 Karina, the oldest at twenty-four years, is a writer, the General Manager and Sous Chef.
 Nineteen year old Catherine is the Assistant Manager and a talented photographer.
 Her work is exhibited throughout the Inn and is offered for sale.
 The three youngest children help with housekeeping and gardening.

 THE INN - The two separate residences, the Casa Blanca and the Casa Rosa, 20314 and 20310 Callon Dr., that comprise the Inn were designed and built by your host, Warren Roché in 1987 and 1990.
 These buildings are his artwork, as he didn't just conceive and draft the designs, but actually build them with his own hands.